Gutsssssssssss/missile/README.md

 ### 🛡️ **Anti-Ballistic Missile Simulation**
 - **Guidance systems implemented**:
   - **Pure Pursuit** → directly tracks the current position of the ballistic missile.
+However, this method often results in **longer flight times** and a **high failure rate** in interception.
-    - **Proportional Navigation** → predicts the missile’s trajectory and intercepts accordingly.
+  - **Proportional Navigation** → predicts the missile’s trajectory and intercepts accordingly, offering a **more efficient and reliable interception** compared to Pure Pursuit.
-- On successful interception, an **explosion event** occurs at the collision point.
+- On successful interception, an **explosion animation** occurs at the collision point.

 ## 3D Model Sources
 - [City](https://free3d.com/3d-model/huge-city-788526.html)